 - Focus on the situation, event, or world matter you were struggling with.
-Explain how the issue impacted you, and how you found gratitude through another person, an organization, or a place.
+Explain how the issue impacted you, and how you found a positive outcome through another person, an organization, or a place.

 - Did you have to face a particular problem last year that needed to be solved?
 Challenges with returning to campus?
 Challenges with focusing in classes?
-How did you face those challenges through gratitude?
+How did you face those challenges through resources or organizations?

 - Is there a club, an organization, a professor, or another UCF student that helped you navigate the challenges or problems you faced in the past two years?
 If so, focus the article on that person or club.
 What kindness, inspiration, or help do they bring to the UCF community?

 Essentially, we want to know how you navigated being a UCF student who spent two years isolated, taking classes online, and how that impacts your future careers, your outlook, your prospects for “adulting.”